A story of sketching and making on the move

 ….depicting images in devout muslim areas

 ….in very poor areas have enough materials to give away

 …pack light but amply of any more specialist tools, though you will nearly always be able to buy pencils, rubbers and some kind of paper and glue.

-… do you need a license for taking out your work out of the country, Cuba?!
+… do you need a license for taking out your work out of the country maybe such as in Cuba.

 …pack a small sketchbook which you always have with you, its at unexpected moments sometimes that you see the golden shots.